Tuition, Expenses & Financial Assistance

 Professional Educators Scholarships

 This opportunity is available to all full-time school district employees seeking degrees or certificates in Curriculum & Instruction, Leadership in Educational Administration, Community Mental Health Counseling, or School Counseling (ECI, ECI-C, EDA, EDA-C, EDCMH, EDCMH-C, EDCS, EDCS-C).
 The PES is also available to full-time school district employees seeking a degree in English, Biology, Chemistry, Biochemistry, or Art (ENG, BIO, BIOCHM, CHM, ART).
+In addition, the PES is available to employees of non-profit or profit-oriented businesses for the Human Service Administration program (HSA).
 This scholarship is not available to candidates in the Masters of Liberal Studies program.

 The PES is valued at up to 50% of the prevailing tuition rate for up to 18 semester hours per academic year, and cannot be used in conjunction with any other university-supported financial assistance programs.
 Eligibility for the PES is determined at the point of admission to one of the qualified programs of study.
 Students must be admitted unconditionally to one of the qualified programs of study and have a minimum 3.0/4.0 GPA.
 The PES will renew at the same level as long as the student is continuously enrolled (fall and spring semesters), maintains a minimum cumulative GPA of 3.0/4.0, and remains in good academic standing (i.e. not on academic probation or academically dismissed.)
 Applicants should indicate their interest in the Professional Educators Scholarship in the Financial Assistance section of the Application for Graduate School Admission.
 To be assured consideration, applicants are required to submit a Full-time School District Employee Verification Form.